OfficeDev/Microsoft-Teams-Samples/samples/bot-groupchat-messages/nodejs/README.md

-# Bot with RSC permission to archive groupchat message

 Using this nodejs sample, a bot can archive chat messages of groupchat and send it to user.

 This feature shown in this sample is currently available in Public Developer Preview only.